simpledotorg/rtsl_pocs/prometheus_poc/README.md

 The concept is to have a field **date** that contains the corresponding reporting month, plus any numbrer of other dimentions that make sense for the business (here **country**, **region**, **facility**, **gender**, **htn_care_state**, **htn_treatment_outcome_in_last_3_months**, **status**)

-The result should be placed in file `prometheus_poc/metrics/metrics`

 ## Grafana Transformations